 The first thing you need to know before choosing your wick is the diameter of the candle.
-The diameter plays a significant role in determining the size and duration of the flame.
+The diameter plays a significant role in determining the large of a wick you will need.
 For instance, a wider diameter will require more heat in order for your melt pool to reach all the way to the edge of your candle.
 Therefore, you will either need to choose a larger wick or multiple smaller wicks so that there is enough heat to melt the entire surface of the candle.

 The Type of Candle Wax

-The recommended candle wick type will also vary based on the type of wax you use.
+The type of wick that you choose will also be impacted by the type of wax that you are using.
 Different waxes have different densities and melting points and will in turn require a different level of heat from your wick to allow your candle to burn well.

 For instance, due to the hard and sticky consistency of beeswax, Cotton Braid wicking is ideal for candles made from this wax.
 The unique construction of the Cotton Braid wicks combined with the treatment processes, make it an excellent choice for waxes that are highly viscous when molten.
 It is engineered to curl while burning, which minimizes carbon build-up.

 Another example is zinc wicks.
 They are an excellent choose when making a paraffin candle.
 However, if you used a zinc core wick in a soy candle, there is a very good chance that it will drown.
 So you will need to make sure that the wick you have selected is recommended for the type of wax you are working with

 You will also need to consider the type of fragrance oil and/or dye you are using as well as how much you are using when choosing a wick.